When ordering the Global 400mp please use part number 10612

-The Global 400mp increases throughput while improving quality in each of these situations.
+The Global 400mp cuts rework and warranty costs while increasing throughput and improving quality in each of these situations.

-The Global 400mp is a wireless error proofing system that integrates hand tools into your MES.
+The Global 400mp is a wireless error-proofing system that integrates hand tools into your MES.
 The Global 400mp has four (4) network connections house in one box.
-These network connections, or interfaces, communicate with up to four operators working simultaneously.
+These network connections, or interfaces, communicate with up to four operators working independently.
 The operators can use any of the following tools:

 All wrenches but the Holding Tools come with options for:

 The Holding Tool Technology wrenches come with the pin and spring dovetail only.